agusmakmun/vscode-sidebar-terminal/README.md

 ### Extension Not Working

-1. **Check activation**: Look for "Sidebar Terminal extension activated!" in Debug Console
+1. **Check activation**: Look for "Sidebar Terminal extension is now active!" in Debug Console
 2. **Verify installation**: Ensure the extension appears in Extensions list
 3. **Restart VS Code**: Sometimes a restart is needed after installation